Ryder Jones: Sugar Land Skeeters

 In August 2020, Jones signed on to play for the Sugar Land Skeeters of the Constellation Energy League (a makeshift four-team independent league created as a result of the COVID-19 pandemic) for the 2020 season.
 He was subsequently named to the league's all-star team.

 Arizona Diamondbacks

 On February 6, 2021, Jones signed a minor league contract with the Arizona Diamondbacks organization.
 In 2021, Jones appeared in 75 games split between the Rookie-Ball Arizona Complex League Diamondbacks, Double-A Amarillo Sod Poodles, and Triple-A Reno Aces.
-He hit .288 with 11 home runs and 47 RBI's.
+He hit .288 with 11 home runs and 47 RBI.
 Jones became a free agent following the season.

 Chicago White Sox

 On January 14, 2022, Jones signed a minor league contract with the Chicago White Sox.
-He was released on August 3, 2022.
+In 67 games for the Triple–A Charlotte Knights, he slashed .196/.269/.318 with seven home runs and 27 RBI.
+Jones was released by the White Sox organization on August 3.

 Atlanta Braves

 On January 7, 2023, Jones signed a minor league deal with the Atlanta Braves while also announcing that he would be converting to a pitcher.
+He appeared in 13 games for the High–A Rome Braves, but struggled to a 7.53 ERA with 20 strikeouts in 14 1/3 innings pitched.
+On July 27, Jones was released by the Braves organization.

+Post-playing career

+Jones joined the Tampa Bay Rays organization as an area scout in November 2023.